brandonbeaumia/LANSI-kanata/README.md

-# dotkbd
+# LANSI
 Welcome to my personal Kanata config!
-This...
+LANSI...
 * is broadly compatible.
 ANSI, 60%, 75%, 6-column ortholinear...as long as you have a number row it will work great.
 * is easy to learn and grow in to: matches QWERTY and avoids sticky modes.
 * allows responsive 130+ WPM by not overloading alpha keys.